 The key issue is how to relate outputs of some models to parameters of others.
 In other words, how do we model the disaggregation of parameters for any given model, using information provided by others?
 How do we validate such model?
-Two approaches can be considered.
+Two approaches can be considered:

-- In the static integration approach, a model's parameters remain constant during a simulation.
-Each variation of a parameter implies running new experiments on the model.
-Therefore, a significant effort is needed to run many simulations, collect quantities of data, and statistically establish a correlation (linear, quadratic, polynomial, etc.) between outputs of some models and parameters of others. - 2.
-In the dynamic integration approach (i.e., the one we adopted) parameters of a model are modified during the simulation, by the outputs of others.
-This is possible only if an a priori knowledge of such correlation exist (which may come from an interpolation built using the static approach).
-Therefore, a transfer model is nothing more than the description of correlation knowledge in the form of a discrete event system.
+- In static integration approach, a model's parameters remain constant during a simulation.
+Each variation of parameter implies running new experiments on the model.
+Therefore, a significant effort is needed to run many simulations, collect quantities of data, and statistically establish a correlation (linear, quadratic, polynomial, etc.) between outputs of some models and parameters of others. - In dynamic integration approach (i.e., the one we adopted) parameters of a model are modified during the simulation, by the outputs of others.
+This is possible only if an a priori knowledge of such correlation exist (which may come from an interpolation built, using the static approach).
+Therefore, a transfer model is nothing more than the description of a correlation knowledge in the form of a discrete event system.

-If the healthcare system we studied was taken at the scale of the country, each cell of the population dynamics model (i.e., each federal state) would have been associated to a disease-spreading model, many hospital models (as many as the number of health centers of the state), and many individual behavior models (for categories of workers).
-Such a fine-grained holistic model, thought to be computationally more expensive than simple models, provides a more accurate understanding of the national healthcare system.
-This is of tremendous interest for decision-makers and has a huge impact on cost, access, and affordability concerns.
+If the healthcare system we studied was taken at the scale of the country, each cell of the population dynamics model (i.e., each federal state) would have been associated to a disease spreading model, many hospital models (as much as the number of health centers of the state) and many individual behavior models (for categories of workers).
+Such a fine-grained holistic model, thought computationally more expensive than simple models, provide a more accurate understanding of the national healthcare system.
+This is of tremendous interest for decision-makers and has a huge impact on cost, access and affordability concerns.

-5. Related works
+5. Related Works

-A literature review in healthcare M&S shows a huge amount of efforts and results.
-Surveys can be found in Thorwarth and Arisha,32 Katsaliaki and Mustafee,33 Almagooshi, 34 and Powell and Mustafee, 35 among others.
-We argue that our contribution is original in that none of these works offer a systematic way to identify, address concurrently, and simulate the four perspectives of our framework in a holistic way and in a multi-formalism context.
-A classification of perspectives is given by Roberts, 14 but is limited to two perspectives: (a) patient flow optimization and analysis; and (b) healthcare asset allocation.
-The idea of a framework allowing multi-level abstraction and multi-views modeling of the healthcare domain, which provides a multi-disciplinary coverage, has also been suggested by Barjis, 36 although it is not yet nurtured to maturity.
-Many research works concentrate on only one of our four perspectives.
-13,37-43 Some works combine two or three of them.
+Literature review in healthcare M&S shows a huge amount of efforts and results.
+Surveys can be found in (Thorwarth & Arisha, 2009), (Katsaliaki & Mustafee, 2011), (Almagooshi, 2015), and (Powell & Mustafee, 2016) among others.
+We argue that our contribution is original in that none of these works offer a systematic way to identify, address concurrently and simulate the four perspectives of our framework in a holistic way and in a multi-formalism context.
+A classification of perspectives is given in (Roberts, 2011), but limited to two perspectives: (1) patient flow optimization and analysis, and (2) healthcare asset allocation.
+The idea of a framework allowing multi-level abstraction and multi-views modeling of the healthcare domain, that provides a multi-disciplinary coverage, has also been suggested by (Barjis, 2011) though not yet nurtured to maturity.
+Many research works concentrate on only one of our 4 perspectives (Topaloglu, 2006), (Khurma et al., 2013), (Choi et al., 2013), (Einzinger et al., 2013), (Aboueljinane et al., 2013), (Ozcan et al., 2001), (Gunal & Pidd, 2010), (Mes & Bruens, 2012).
+Some works combine 2 or 3 of them.
 Table 2 shows a representative sample of such contributions.